 IRS limits on Salary Deferrals.
 The IRS imposes limits on the amount you can contribute as Salary Deferrals during a calendar year.
-For 2010, the maximum deferral limit is \$16,500.
-For years after 2010, the maximum deferral limit will be adjusted for cost-of-living each year.
-The Plan Administrator will provide you with information regarding the adjusted deferral limits beginning after 2010.
+For 2016, the maximum deferral limit is \$18,000.
+For years after 2016, the maximum deferral limit will be adjusted for cost-of-living each year.
+The Plan Administrator will provide you with information regarding the adjusted deferral limits beginning after 2016.
 In addition, if you are at least age 50 by December 31 of the calendar year, you also may make a special catch-up contribution in addition to the maximum deferral limit described above.
-For 2010, the catch-up contribution limit is \$5,500.
-For years after 2010, the catch-up contribution limit will be adjusted for cost-of living each year.
-The Plan Administrator will provide you with information concerning the catch-up contribution limit for years after 2010.
+For 2016, the catch-up contribution limit is \$6,000.
+For years after 2016, the catch-up contribution limit will be adjusted for cost-of living each year.
+The Plan Administrator will provide you with information concerning the catch-up contribution limit for years after 2016.

 Example.
-If you are at least age 50 by December 31, 2010, the maximum Salary Deferral you may make for the 2010 calendar year would be \$22,000 [i.e., \$16,500 maximum deferral limit plus \$5,500 catch-up contribution limit].
+If you are at least age 50 by December 31, 2016, the maximum Salary Deferral you may make for the 2016 calendar year would be \$24,000 [i.e., \$18,000 maximum deferral limit plus \$6,000 catch-up contribution limit].

 The IRS deferral limit applies to all Salary Deferrals you make in a given calendar year to this Plan or any other cash or deferred arrangement (including a cash or deferred arrangement maintained by an unrelated employer).
-For this purpose, cash or deferred arrangements include 401(k) plans, 403(b) plans, or simplified employee pension (SEP) plans.
+For this purpose, cash or deferred arrangements include 401(k) plans, 403(b) plans, simplified employee pension (SEP) plans or SIMPLE plans.
+(Note: If you participate in both this Plan and a 457 eligible deferred compensation plan, special limits may apply under the 457 plan.
+You should contact the Plan Administrator of the 457 plan to find out how participation in this Plan may affect your limits under the 457 plan.)

-If you make Salary Deferrals for a given year in excess of the deferral limit described above under this Plan or another plan maintained by this Employer (or any other employer maintaining the Plan), the Plan Administrator will automatically return the excess amount and associated earnings to you by April 15.
+If you make Salary Deferrals for a given year in excess of the deferral limit described above under this Plan or another plan maintained by the Employer (or any other employer maintaining this Plan), the Plan Administrator will automatically return the excess amount and associated earnings to you by April 15.
 If you make Salary Deferrals for a given year in excess of the deferral limit described above because you made Salary Deferrals under this Plan and a plan of an unrelated employer not maintaining this Plan, you must ask one of the plans to refund the excess amount to you.
 If you wish to take a refund from this Plan, you must notify the Plan Administrator, in writing, by March 1 of the next calendar year so the excess amount and related earnings may be refunded by April 15.
 The excess amount is taxable for the year in which you made the excess deferral.
 If you fail to request a refund, you will be subject to taxation in two separate years: once in the year of deferral and again in the year the excess amount is actually paid to you.